jlink-blog/jlink-blog.github.io/_posts/2018-01-02-functional-tdd-workshop-results.md

 ### Personal Focus

 I've personally focused on integrating property-based testing into my style of TDD.
-Since the JVM is still the main platform I use for money-work, I started developping and using [jqwik](http://jqwik.net/).
+Since the JVM is still the main platform I fight with for money, I started to develop and use [jqwik](http://jqwik.net/).